syncfusion-content/wpf-docs/wpf/Charts/Getting-Started.md

 ---
 layout: post
-title: Getting Started with WPF Charts control | Syncfusion
+title: Getting Started with WPF Charts Control | Syncfusion
 description: Learn here about getting started with Syncfusion WPF Charts (SfChart) control, its elements and more.
 platform: wpf
 control: SfChart